 Ocean acidification has broad but variable physiological effects on crustaceans (Bednaršek et al. 2021).
 Many are capable of maintaining hemolymph pH homeostasis by acid-base regulation (Pane and Barry; Meseck et al., 2016), and have exoskeletons composed of both calcium carbonate and chitin, which may protect against direct dissolution (Pörtner, 2008; Ries et al., 2009), although see Dickenson et al (2021).
 Still, tissue and shell growth (Long et al., 2017), molt cycle (Whiteley, 2011; Long et al., 2021), exoskeleton properties (Siegel et al., 2022), metabolic activity (Dissanayake and Ishimatsu, 2011; Thor et al., 2018), reproduction (Swiney et al., 2015; Meseck et al., 2016), behavior (Dodd et al., 2015; Clements and Comeau, 2019), and immune function (Meseck et al., 2016; Shields, 2019) can all be altered by acidified conditions.
 Effects are most acutely observed in early life stages (larvae, juveniles), and vary greatly by species, severity of OA, and duration of exposure (Bednaršek et al., 2021; Siegel et al., 2022).
 The diversity of responses in crustaceans, and all marine invertebrates for that matter, has highlighted the need for a more mechanistic understanding of how organisms function in acidified conditions.

 In this study, we examine the molecular physiology of OA-exposed juvenile red king crab, Paralithodes camtschaticus, one of several crab species that are highly valued fisheries in the Alaskan waters.
-Laboratory studies on red king crab from the Bering Sea indicate that OA affects their physiology such that development is altered, and growth and survival typically decreases (Christopher Long et al., 2013; Long et al., 2013, 2019).
+Laboratory studies on red king crab from the Bering Sea indicate that OA affects their physiology such that development is altered, and growth and survival typically decreases ( Long et al., 2013; Long et al., 2013, 2019).
 OA also interacts with warming by increasing intermolt duration and decreasing survival (Swiney et al. 2017).
 Little is known about the mechanisms underlying these impacts to red king crab.
-Metabolic changes are likely, as indicated by higher oxygen consumption when juvenile red king crab are first exposed to OA, but which does not last a 3-week exposure (Long et al., 2019).
+Metabolic changes are likely, as indicated by higher oxygen consumption when juvenile red king crab are first exposed to OA, but which does not last for the duration of a 3-week exposure (Long et al., 2019).
 A recent study examined broad-scale gene expression patterns in multiple life stages of red king crab (Stillman et al. 2020), and found that cuticular processes were affected in juveniles, while there were no pronounced changes to larval gene expression.

 Here, we provide a high-resolution description of the physiological response of red king crab to ocean acidification.
 We leverage RNA-Seq to examine genome-wide expression patterns, and construct libraries from at least 13 individuals per treatment, rather than pools of individuals which can obscure genotype-dependent variation.
 We leverage a recently published draft P. camtschaticus genome which is large (7.29 Gbp) and highly repetitive (Veldsman et al., 2021b).
-Crab were reared from hatching to the first crab stage (C1) over 3 months in three OA treatments, thus capturing transcriptional differences among crab that are reared in historically ambient conditions (pH 8.0), and those acclimated to a moderately (pH 7.8) and severely (pH 7.5) acidified environments.
+Crab were reared from hatching to the first crab stage (C1) over 3 months in three carbonate chemistrytreatments, thus capturing transcriptional differences among crab that are reared in historically ambient conditions (pH 8.0), and those acclimated to a moderately (pH 7.8) and severely (pH 7.5) acidified environments.

 Methods